davidgatti/IoT-Home-Automation/README.md

 module.exports.applicatioID = "XXX";
 module.exports.apiKey = "XXX";
 ```

-Where the XXX are your Parse ApplicationID and ApiKey.
+Where the XXX is your Parse ApplicationID and ApiKey.